-Sand tiger and dusky sharks are listed as Species of Concern (NMFS letter, dated 4 April 2013, updated K. Greene, pers. comm.
-2015).
+Sand tiger and dusky sharks are listed as Species of Concern (NMFS letter dated 4 April 2013, updated K. Greene, pers. comm.
+2015, 13 April 2016).
 Species of Concern are those species that the NMFS has concerns regarding their status and threats, but for which insufficient information is available to indicate a need to list the species under the Endangered Species Act.
-Additionally, the mouth of Little Egg Harbor Inlet and Great Bay have been designated as a Habitat Area of Particular Concern (HAPC) for sandbar shark.
+Additionally, the mouth of Little Egg Harbor Inlet and Great Bay have been designated as a Habitat Area of Particular Concern (HAPC) for sandbar shark (NMFS letter dated 13 April 2016).
 HAPCs are discrete subsets of EFH that provide important ecological functions and/or are especially vulnerable to degradation.
-Little Egg Harbor Inlet and Great Bay are known important pupping and nursery grounds for the sandbar shark.
+Little Egg Harbor Inlet provides access to/from Great Bay, known important pupping and nursery grounds for the sandbar shark.
+Great Bay averages about 5 feet in depth, and provides extensive areas of estuarine substratum covered with algae and vascular plant beds in areas shallower than 3 feet.
+Extensive areas (3,355 acres)